kimjw0623/lol_champ_embedding/README.md

 League of legend champion embedding with similarity learning based on user preference

 ## Method
-### Get summoner ids with crawling
+### 1. Get summoner ids with crawling

 From op.gg ranking page with BeautifulSoup

-### Save summoner's unique id and mastery point as DB
+### 2. Save the summoner's unique id and mastery point in DB

-Used RiotAPI
+Used RiotAPI and SQLite

-### Train champoin embedding based on similarity score
+### 3. Train champion embedding based on the similarity score

 When a player plays two champions multiple times, we consider them to be similar.

+### 4. Visualize champions

+Visualize the embedding vector of each champion by dimensionality reduction method (t-SNE showed reliable result)

 ## Result